 A physics degree offers students the chance to understand the world around them in all its enormity and complexity.
 Physics topics include electricity and magnetism, space and time, thermodynamics, quantum physics, relativity, geophysics, fluid dynamics, astronomy and geology.
 Alongside practical work and experimentation, physics degrees will also include lots of theoretical learning and complex mathematics.

 The career trajectory of people with a Physics degree appears to be focused around a few careers.
-The most common career that users with Physics degrees have experience in is Particle Physicist, followed by Atmospheric Scientist, Nurse Anesthetist, Nuclear Engineer, Power Plant Operator, Astronomer, Aircraft Launch and Recovery Specialist, Curator Of Zoo Exhibits, Solar Thermal Installer, and Hypnotherapist.
+The most common career that users with Physics degrees have experience in is Physicist, followed by Astronomer, Particle Physicist, Scientist, Engineer, Mathematician, Software Engineer, Materials Scientist, Electrical Engineer, and Chemist.

 |Career||% of graduates||% of population||Multiple|